2017-2018 Undergraduate & Graduate Catalog

 Allied Health Sciences - Program Description

-The B.S. in allied health sciences degree serves two functions:
+The B.S. in allied health sciences (AHS) degree serves two functions:

-- Prepare students for entry into graduate programs in health professions with preparatory emphases (e.g., pre-health professional emphases preparing students to apply for graduate programs in physician assistant studies, physical therapy, dosimetry and speech-language/audiology).
-The preparatory emphases for dosimetry and speech-language pathology have a secondary admission requirement.
+- Prepares students for entry into graduate programs in health professions with preparatory emphases (e.g., prehealth professional emphases preparing students to apply for graduate programs in physician assistant studies, physical therapy, and speech-language/audiology).
+The preparatory emphasis for speech-language pathology has a secondary admission requirement.

 Allied Health Sciences Goals

 - Prepare students with an educational foundation to succeed in the allied health sciences professions.

 - Instill in students the general abilities required for professional conduct.